Our 2019 season runs June 4 through October 29.

-Becoming a CSA member starts with signing up for a vegetable share.
-After that, members can add “extras” like fruit, flowers, and eggs.
+Becoming a CSA member starts with signing up for a veggie share.
+You can choose a full or half share:

 We offer four pricing plans, based on self-reported household income.
-Each plan includes a $7 administrative fee that goes toward our membership in Just Food, a non-profit dedicated to community food initiatives, and $1 toward supplies and events.
+Each plan includes a $7 administrative fee that goes toward our membership in Just Food, a non-profit dedicated to food justice initiatives, as well as supplies and events.
 The rest of your payment goes directly to the farmers who grow your food!
-Pricing tiers are structured so that neighbors subsidize each others’ shares; Plans C and D (for those at a lower income level than Plans A or B) are priced below net cost per share, making healthy and sustainably grown food more accessible to the wider community.
+Pricing tiers are structured so that neighbors subsidize each others’ shares; Plans C and D (for those at lower income levels than Plans A or B) are priced below actual net cost, making healthy and sustainably grown food more accessible to the wider community.

 A fruit share consists of organic berries and melons from Windflower Farms, plus other minimally treated (non-organic) fruits from partnering growers.
 This typically includes late-spring strawberries, cherries, blueberries, and raspberries; mid-summer peaches, plums, nectarines, and apricots; and autumn apples, pears, and cider.

-Flowers are organic and packed in travel-ready floral sleeves.
-Bouquets or bunches have included sunflowers, campanula, lilies, lisianthus, daisies, asters, mums, cockscombs (“brain flowers” as one young CSA member calls them), and more.
+Organic bouquets and bunches, packed in travel-ready floral sleeves.
+Past offerings have included sunflowers, campanula, lilies, lisianthus, daisies, asters, mums, cockscombs (“brain flowers” as one young CSA member calls them), and more.

 Egg share (22 weeks, every week):

-Brown eggs from free-range chickens at Davis Family Farm.
-(Their shiny-feathered hens run around pecking in green grass, and their eggs are as good-for-you as can be.
-You’ll notice the difference in taste.)
+Brown eggs from free-range chickens at Davis Family Farm that strut around pecking in green grass.
+You’ll notice the difference in the taste of the eggs.

 MEAT, DAIRY, GRAINS, & MORE

-PPkCSA members can also order items à la carte from Lewis Waite Farms in Greenwich, New York.
-Lewis Waite offers a wide variety of products sourced from New England farms, including meats, cheeses, grains, legumes, granola, chutneys, teas, mushrooms, spices, and more—delivered right to our CSA distribution site twice a month to pick up alongside your CSA share!
+PPkCSA members can also order à la carte from Lewis Waite Farms in Greenwich, NY.
+Lewis Waite offers a variety of products sourced from New England farms—meat, cheese, grains, legumes, granola, chutney, tea, mushrooms, spices, and more—delivered right to our CSA distribution site twice a month to pick up alongside your CSA share!